OK-BMW/pdsnd_github/README.md

 * [#0002]: Add graphs as output from Python script
 * [#0003]: Create a GUI (instead of command line interaction)

+#### How do I contribute?
+You would like to help me writing audits, fixing bugs, improving and adding measurements and making the script more useful!
+I would love it to get in contact with you on GitHub.
+Guidelines regarding contributing will follow.

 ### Files Used
 The follwoing files are traked by version control:
 * README.md